kyradelray/Juli_MC_MH_Analysis/README.md

-This is a repository for this paper: https://mentalhealth.bmj.com/content/28/1/e301674
+This is a code repository for this paper: https://mentalhealth.bmj.com/content/28/1/e301674

-Rmd = code
+.Rmd = code

-Html is readable steps of analysis.
+.Html = readable steps of analysis.